 Both strategies are absolutely viable, but only as long as the deals remain “fresh” and maintain that sense of urgency.
 Therefore, we highly recommend that you implement a series of intensifying price drops or rolling temporary promotions in the long lead-up to the Holidays.

-5. Set an Ad Budget, but Leave Room
+5. Set a Paid Search Traffic Budget, but Leave Room

 With your KPIs in mind, you should look to your promotional calendar and split your budget up into discrete promotional periods for each one.
 These individual campaigns may add up fast, so keep your expectations reigned in with an overarching budget, or break up promotions into larger category groups to control your budget as a whole.